 The Jacksonville Legacy Series is a non-profit initiative, created by Leadership Jacksonville to document and preserve the thoughts and ideas of the region’s most prominent leaders who have positively impacted the First Coast community.

-Produced by Lindsey Films, the ongoing series of video conversations with Jacksonville leaders will air on WJCT.
-After each installment of the series premieres on WJCT, it will be available for viewing on the WJCT website, Leadership Jacksonville’s website, and YouTube Channel.
+Produced by Lindsey Films, the series of video conversations with Jacksonville leaders has aired on WJCT.
+Each installment of the series is available for viewing on the WJCT website, Leadership Jacksonville’s website and YouTube Channel.

 Our Legacy Leaders

 - Dr. Frances B. Kinne: Funded by Jacksonville University, Dr. Kinne is the first woman president of a Florida university.
 This segment first aired on WJCT in November, 2012.